bayesiancook/coevol/readme.md

 ## Testing ##

 `make test`
-: Runs a two-step test.
-First, `poisson_gamma` is run and its output is displayed using `less`.
-Then `diffsel` is run; as it is very long, it should be interrupted after checking that it seems to run fine.
+: Runs all tests registered to `cmake`, ie, all tests from the `test/` folder.

 `make dot`
-: Runs `poisson_gamma` in order to display a graph representation of the graphical model (requires `graphviz` and `evince`).
+: Displays a graph representation of the graphical model of the last application that invoked `getDot` (requires `graphviz` and `evince`).
+You can run `make testmove` and then`make dot` to get an idea of what this does.

 ## Code quality ##